Lielzalve Manor: History

 Already in 1900, a telephone was pulled into Zalve Manor to allow the Count to announce his arrival on the hunt.

 After the agrarian reform of 1920, Lielzalve Manor was divided among young farmers, and in 1922 the school was moved to the former manor house.
 During the Second World War, the school housed a German Army military hospital.
+Lielzalve Manor was used as a school until 2009 when the school was closed.
+After that Manor stood empty around 10 years.
+In 2019 Manor building was rented to Non-governmental organisation Sēļu klubs (Selonian club).